Associate Degree Audit Forms

 Attention: All students planning to complete an Associate Degree

-Make sure you have done a Degree Audit (i.e. a checklist of the requirements).
-A paper copy of the checklist can be found on the wall in Student Services (Room 211).
+Make sure you have done a Degree Audit (i.e. a checklist of the requirements) – see below for the audit for each degree concentration.

 Common mistakes to avoid: